Winning IndependenceBy Tracy Leonard

 USS Constitution can be toured at Charlestown Navy Yard across the Charles River from Boston.
 The nearby USS Constitution Museum recently opened the War of 1812 Discovery Center, which explains the causes and outcomes of the war.
 Another exhibit describes what life was like as a sailor in the early 19th century.
 USS Constitution embarks on her annual turnaround and 21-gun salute each July 4th.
 Transient dockage is available at a number of private marinas in Boston Harbor while sheltered moorings and anchorages around the Boston Harbor Islands offer a respite from the city.
 Water taxis and ferries connect Charlestown with points throughout Boston Harbor.

-The Smithsonian explores the challenges of getting from here to there.
+This Smithsonian exhibit explores the challenges of getting from here to there.
 It's about ... time!
-Boaters will find this new exhibit fascinating.

-A secret meeting between FDR and Churchill, before signing the Atlantic Charter in 1941, sparks drama, rumors, and three dashing impersonators.
+A secret meeting between FDR and Churchill, before signing the Atlantic Charter in 1941, sparks drama and rumors

-Perhaps one of the best ways to see some of the most important sites of the Civil War may be from your boat, where your imagination can take you back in time.
+One of the best ways to see some of the most important sites of the Civil War may be from the deck of your boat